Skip to main content

 • Expressing thoughts of suicide and/or hopelessness about their situation

-Research suggests that major depressive disorder (clinical depression) often coexists with body dysmorphic disorder.
+Major depressive disorder (clinical depression) often coexists with body dysmorphic disorder.
 Other common co-occurring illnesses include social anxiety disorder, obsessive-compulsive disorder, and substance-related disorders.

 Anxiety and Depression Association of America